survivejs/react-book/manuscript/06_from_notes_to_kanban.md

 The current design has been optimized with drag and drop operations in mind.
 Moving notes within a lane is a matter of swapping ids.
 Moving notes from one lane to another is again an operation over ids.
 This structure leads to some complexity as we need to track ids, but it will pay off in the next chapter.

 There isn't always a clear cut way to model data and relations.
 In other scenarios, we could push the references elsewhere.
-For instance the note to lane relation could be inversed and pushed to `Note` level.
+For instance, the note to lane relation could be inversed and pushed to `Note` level.
 We would still need to track their order within a lane somehow.
 We would be pushing the complexity elsewhere by doing this.

 Currently `NoteStore` is treated as a singleton.
 Another way to deal with it would be to create `NoteStore` per `Notes` dynamically.
 Even though this simplifies dealing with the relations somewhat, this is a Flux anti-pattern better avoided.